RoshanRajcmd/ecom-web-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+## Tech Stack and Frameworks
+* Angular.js

+## Features
+1. Advance Search and Shop
+2. Add and Remove items to the cart
+3. Tags and Categorization of items

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` in a browser.
 The app will automatically reload if you change any of the source files.

 ## ScreenShots